ShouryaGarg/PolynomailAI/README.md

 ---

 Deployment details:
-I have used Flask and heroku to deplot the model.
-Seamntic-ui has been used for styling.
+I have used Flask and heroku to deploy the model.
+Semantic UI has been used for styling.
 ---

 ## Conclusion